acrossfields/idilsezer/en/background-eng.md

 </table>

 <div class="bg-indented" style="margin-left: 11px; margin-right: 8px; padding: 0 0 0 8px; border-left-color: #345c80;">
-  <p style="margin-top: 0; margin-bottom: 10px; color: #162736;">My academic interests were mainly focused on <strong>structural analysis and finite element methods</strong>, which I complemented by gaining practical experience with CAD/CAE tools such as CATIA and Ansys.
+  <p style="margin-top: 0; margin-bottom: 10px; color: #162736;">My academic interests were mainly focused on structural analysis and finite element methods, which I complemented by gaining practical experience with CAD/CAE tools such as CATIA and Ansys.
 For my graduation project, I created a finite element model of a composite wing and ran structural analyses to estimate the stresses that occur during three different stages of flight.</p>

   <table class="table-bgsub" style="color: #162736; margin: 10px 0; padding: 0;">
     <tr>